Trusted WordPress tutorials, when you need them most.

 Adding a countdown timer to your maintenance page makes it look more alive.
 It also builds anticipation among your users.

-However, if you don’t want to add a timer, you can still add the time when your site is expected to be back online.
+However, if you don’t want to add a timer, you can still enter the expected time your site will be back online.

 A great example of adding a countdown timer is Meetanshi’s website, which uses a simplistic design along with a countdown timer on its maintenance page.

-This helps reduce visitor frustration by providing an estimated time of when the site will be back online.
+This helps reduce visitor frustration by providing an estimated time when the site will return online.

 6. Progress and Updates

-Most popular websites use Twitter during scheduled maintenance to keep their users updated.
+Many popular websites use X (formerly Twitter) to keep their users updated during scheduled maintenance.

-However, you can also add status updates right on the maintenance page to keep users informed.
-This tactic encourages users to keep checking your website while it’s under maintenance to remain updated and makes them feel included.
+However, you can also add status updates directly on the maintenance page to keep users informed.
+This tactic encourages users to keep checking your website while it’s under maintenance, helping them stay updated and feel included.

 Here’s an example of how Upwork adds live updates to its maintenance page.